injectives/neo4j-java-driver-query-api-example/README.md

 ### Opt-in

-To use the Query API support, you MUST opt-in by including an extra module to your dependencies alongside the No4j Java Driver.
+To use the Query API support, you MUST opt-in by including an extra dependency to your dependencies alongside the Noe4j Java Driver.
 To ensure compatible versions, please use the Neo4j Java Driver BOM:
 ```xml
 <dependencies>
     <dependency>